khaledjalloul/personal-manager/README.md

 # Personal Manager

-Web app to manage expenses, notes, and other personal items to keep track off.
+Web app to manage expenses, notes, and other collections using ReactJS and ExpressJS.

 ## Development